 In Jewish Life, we create a welcoming community where everyone can explore, question, and deepen their Jewish identity.

-Stone-Davis dining hall serves strictly vegetarian food at all meals under the supervision of the campus rabbi.
+Stone-Davis dining hall serves strictly vegetarian food at all meals under the supervision of the Campus Rabbi.
 Meat is regularly available only at Shabbat dinner.
 More observant students should note that glatt kosher, pas yoshon, and cholov yisroel products are not readily available in our area.

 For many students, Wellesley represents their first experience of kashrut, and the kosher kitchen in the Jewish Life Lounge reflects that reality; because it is open to all students, we are unable to guarantee that this kitchen is strictly kosher at all times.
 Kosher "oopses" happen to everyone, and the Jewish Life Lounge (Billings 200) is a welcoming place to both explore and make mistakes.

-Each week, we celebrate Shabbat with a lively service on Friday evening, followed by a delicious (kosher, meat) Shabbat dinner in a warm and welcoming community.
+Shabbat - Each week, we celebrate Shabbat with a lively service on Friday evening, followed by a delicious (kosher, meat) Shabbat dinner in a warm and welcoming community.